 The Effects of Diversification on Portfolio Returns

-Our updated analysis shows how investors’ portfolios have performed overall since GROUNDFLOOR first started offering investments over six years ago.
-As a refresher, or for those readers not familiar with the previous six editions (May 2020, August 2019, December 2018, July 2018, January 2018, and July 2017), the chart below shows the relationship between the number of loans held and the average returns realized for investor portfolios on our platform.
-Each dot represents an anonymous individual investor portfolio containing a number of loans (plotted along the x-axis) that has realized a given annualized rate of return (plotted along the y-axis).
+Our updated analysis shows how investors’ portfolios have performed overall since Groundfloor first started offering investments over six years ago.
+As a refresher, or for those readers not familiar with the previous six editions (May 2020, August 2019, December 2018, July 2018, January 2018, and July 2017), the chart below shows the relationship between the number of LROs held and the average returns realized for investor portfolios on our platform.
+Each dot represents an anonymous individual investor portfolio containing a number of LROs (plotted along the x-axis) that has realized a given annualized rate of return (plotted along the y-axis).

-Our analysis shows that a hypothetical model portfolio composed of an equal investment made in all 1,503 loans repaid to date would have earned an annualized net return of 10.50%.
-Analyzing our current outstanding loan portfolio would similarly yield an annualized net return of 10.51%, assuming all outstanding loans perform and deliver the contract interest rate.
+Our analysis shows that a hypothetical model portfolio composed of an equal investment made in all 1,503 LROs repaid to date would have earned an annualized net return of 10.50%.
+Analyzing our current outstanding loan portfolio would similarly yield an annualized net return of 10.51%, assuming all outstanding LROs perform and deliver the contract interest rate.

-Once again, as the theory of diversification predicts, portfolios invested in the largest number of loans realized the most reliable returns.
-This is true even though GROUNDFLOOR investors, unlike investors in REITs or other funds, decide not only which loans to include in their portfolios, but how much capital to allocate to each loan, relative to the others.
-The diversification enabled by the GROUNDFLOOR platform is that strong -- and GROUNDFLOOR investors are able to achieve a greater level of it than is provided by competing online REIT products.
+Once again, as the theory of diversification predicts, portfolios invested in the largest number of LROs realized the most reliable returns.
+This is true even though Groundfloor investors, unlike investors in REITs or other funds, decide not only which LROs to include in their portfolios, but how much capital to allocate to each LRO, relative to the others.
+The diversification enabled by the Groundfloor platform is that strong -- and Groundfloor investors are able to achieve a greater level of it than is provided by competing online REIT products.

 The Effects of Diversification on Loss Ratios